-- (1) Subject to any other provisions of this Act, the Director may issue and serve on a person in respect of a matter relating to the management of the environment an order under this Part referred to as an environmental restoration order. - (2) An environmental restoration order issued under subsection (1) shall- - (a) require the person on whom it is served to restore the environment as near as it can to the state in which it was before the taking of the action which is the subject of the order; - (b) prevent the person on whom it is served from taking any action which would or is reasonably likely to cause harm to the environment; and - (c) award compensation to a person whose environment, property or livelihood has been harmed by the action which is the subject of the order. - (3) An environmental restoration order may contain terms and conditions and impose obligations on the persons on whom it is served which, in the opinion of the Director, enable implementation of the order. - (4) If a person served with an environmental restoration order fails to comply with the terms and conditions of the Order, the Director may undertake all actions stipulated in the environmental restoration order. - (5) Where the Director acts in accordance with subsection(4) he may recover from the person under section67(1)(e) all actual costs incurred by the Director or a government entity or private person to restore the environment. - (6) A person who has been served with an environmental restoration order may appeal to the Tribunal.
+- 58. (1) Subject to any other provisions of this Act, the Director may issue and serve an order (hereinafter called an "environmental restoration order") on a person in respect of a matter relating to the management of the environment. - (2) An environmental restoration order issued under subsection (1) shall- - (a) require the person on whom it is served to restore the environment as near as possible to the state that it was in before the taking of the action which is the subject of the order; - (b) prevent the person on whom it is served from taking any action that would, or is reasonably likely to, cause harm to the environment; and - (c) award compensation to a person whose environment, property or livelihood has been harmed by the action which is the subject of the order. - (3) An environmental restoration order may contain terms and conditions and impose obligations on the persons on whom it is served which, in the opinion of the Director, enable implementation of the order. - (4) If a person served with an environmental restoration order fails to comply with the terms and conditions of the order, the Director may undertake actions stipulated in the environmental restoration order. - (5) If the Director acts in accordance with subsection (4) he may recover from the person under section 67(1)(e) all actual costs incurred by the Director or a governmental entity or private person to restore the environment - (6) A person who has been served with an environmental restoration order may appeal to the Tribunal.

-PART 11-ENVIRONMENTAL AUDIT AND MONITORING
+ENVIRONMENTAL AUDIT AND MONITORING

-59. Environmental auditing
+Environmental auditing

-The Governor acting on the advice of Cabinet may by Regulations-
+- 59. The Governor acting on the advice of Cabinet may make regulations- - (a) establishing appropriate standards and procedures for the carrying out of an environmental audit;

-- (a) establish or adopt appropriate standards and procedures for the carrying out of an environmental audit; - (b) set out the circumstances in or under which an environmental audit shall be carried out on any premises; - (c) set out the qualifications of persons by whom an environmental audit may be carried out; and - (d) establish the measures that the Director may take with respect to the findings of an environmental audit.
+- (b) setting out the circumstances in or under which an environmental audit shall be carried out on any premises; - (c) setting out the qualifications of persons by whom an environmental audit may be carried out; and - (d) establishing the measures that the Director may take with respect to the findings of an environmental audit.

-60. Environmental management plan
+Environmental management plan

-- (1) Despite the requirement to apply for and obtain a Certificate under section 17 the Director may require a person to submit for approval an environmental management plan to manage the environmental impacts of a new or existing activity. - (2) An environmental management plan shall be consistent with the principles set out in section 4. - (3) A copy of the approved environmental management plan prepared in accordance with subsection (1) shall form part of the NEIS.
+- 60. (1) Without prejudice to the requirement in Part 4 for a person to apply for and obtain a Certificate, the Director may require a person who proposes to carry out an activity, or who is carrying out an activity, to submit for approval by the Director an environmental management plan to manage the environmental impacts of the activity. - (2) An environmental management plan shall be consistent with the principles set out in section 4. - (3) A copy of the approved environmental management plan referred to in subsection (1) shall form part of the NEIS.

-61. Environmental monitoring
+Environmental monitoring

-(1) The Director may, after consultation with the relevant standing committee established under section 8(1) and other governmental entities, monitor-

-- (a) environmental phenomena with a view to making an assessment of any possible changes in the environment and their possible impacts; or - (b) the operation of any activity with a view to determining its immediate and long-term effects on the environment. - (2) The Director may undertake compliance monitoring and enforcement of an environmental appraisal, environmental impact assessment or environmental management plan.
+- 61. (1) The Director may, after consultation with the relevant standing committee established under section 8(1) and other governmental entities, monitor- - (a) environmental phenomena with a view to making an assessment of any possible changes in the environment and their possible impacts; and - (b) the operation of any activity with a view to determining its immediate and long-term effects on the environment. - (2) The Director may undertake compliance monitoring and enforcement of an environmental appraisal, environmental impact assessment or environmental management plan.

-62. Powers of entry, search and seizure
+Powers of entry, search and seizure